stanley-fork/WFGY/TensionUniverse/BlackHole/Q035_quantum_metrology_limits.md

 * Serve as the reference node for all “limit under constraints” problems involving quantum resources.
 * Provide a template for building similar tension encodings in computation, thermodynamics, and AI interpretability.
-* Help calibrate how much structure can be encoded at the effective layer before one risks leaking deep generative rules.
+* Help calibrate how much structure can be encoded at the effective layer before one risks leaking deep generative rules, by comparing high and low tension regions across scenarios.
 * Act as a testbed for integrating experimental data, theoretical bounds, and AI reasoning under a unified, falsifiable tension framework.

 ---